Friday, June 14, 2019

 RB: Lee Dixon

 Lee Dixon played as a right-back for Arsenal, Burnley, Bury, Chester City and Stoke City.
-He was a part of Arsenal's famous back four along with Tony Adams, Steve Bould and Nigel Winterburn.
+He was a part of Arsenal's famous back four along with Tony Adams, Steve Bould and Nigel Winterburn under manager George Graham.
 Dixon is also one of the only players in English football history to have won a league title in three different decades with the same club.
+However, he was limited to 22 caps for England between 1990 and 1999.

 RB/DM: Peter Storey